SAP-samples/teched2023-XP264/exercises/ex2/README.md

 <br><img src="/exercises/ex2/images/ex2selfreg3.png" width="70%">

 7. Save your selection.
 The default setting is already **"Internal"**.
 Because of that you don´t need to change it.
-8. If the application is updated, the system displays the message Application <name of application> updated.
+8. If the application is updated, the system displays the message "Application - name of application" updated.

 ## Exercise 2.4 Keep Social Sign-On disabled